Get urgent help in a mental health crisis

 Visit A&E or call 999

 A mental health emergency should be taken as seriously as a medical emergency.
-Call 999 if you or someone you know experiences an acute life-threatening medical or mental health emergency.
+Call 999 if you or someone you know experiences a life-threatening medical or mental health emergency.

 You can go to accident and emergency (A&E) directly if you need immediate help and are worried about your safety, for example if you are close to acting on suicidal thoughts or have seriously harmed yourself.

 The team in charge of your care will assess you, decide on the best course of care, and whether you can go home or need to stay in hospital.